 De Castroverde Blog

-The length a restraining order stays on your record depends on what order you received.
-There are various types of restraining orders and each one has its own policies.
-If you received a temporary restraining order, it will appear to law enforcement officials for 14 days, or until your court hearing.
-If the restraining order is denied at the hearing, […]
+The length of a restraining order stays on your record, depending on what order you received.
+There are various types of restraining orders, and each one has its own policies.
+If you received a temporary restraining order, it will appear to law enforcement officials for 14 days or until your court hearing.
+If the restraining order is denied at the […]

 Robbery vs Burglary